Invalid Displayed Gallery

 - One Partner is In – One Partner is Out – One person wanting the relationship and the other person wanting out is a common predicament.
 Make-It-or-Break-It Counseling provides a forum to see if there is middle ground between the two positions.
 This is of utmost importance because traditional couples therapy will almost surely fail if both partners do not have similar goals.

 - What is the format?
-Make-It-or-Break-It Counseling is done in one Intensive Block.
+Make-It-or-Break-It Counseling is done in two Intensive Blocks.
 During the process couples will meet together and individually with their therapist.

 - Does going through this process mean I have to work on my relationship?
 Absolutely not.
 One of the huge benefits of this type of counseling is that we are not assuming you want to work on your relationship.
 We are giving you a process to explore and if you want to end your relationship or if you would rather work on your relationship.